jakejones2/nc-news-app/README.md

 ### Code

 - Apply a CSS naming convention
+- Sort order of <h> tags for better accessibility
 - Manage 404s better
 - Improve error handling on the Profile page
 - Built a test suite